Cashew declines on subdued demand

 Increased arrivals from producing regions against slackened demand from bulk consumers also weighed pressure on the cashew prices.

-Marketmen said subdued demand from retailers and stockists against increased arrivals, weighed on the cashew prices.
+Marketmen said subdued demand from retailers and stockists against increased arrivals, weighed on cashew prices.

 Following are todays quotations (per 40 kgs):